Exceptional Non-Abelian Topology in Multiband Non-Hermitian Systems

-$\textrm{B}_N$ the braid group.
+$B_N$ is the braid group.
 Thus each path is assigned a braid-valued topological invariant.
-It describes how the complex eigenenergies evolve along the path. $\textrm{B}_N$ is non-Abelian except for $N=2$ with $\textrm{B}_2=\mathbb{Z}$, wherein the braid invariant is the discriminant number \cite{Yang}.
+It describes how the complex eigenenergies evolve along the path. $B_N$ is non-Abelian except for $N=2$ with $B_2=\mathbb{Z}$, wherein the braid invariant is the discriminant number \cite{Yang}.
 Figure \ref{fig1}(b) depicts a representative eigenlevel braiding along some closed path.
 A convenient way to obtain the braid invariant is through Artin's word.
-By sorting the eigenenergies according to, e.g., their real parts, $\textrm{Re}E_1\leq \textrm{Re}E_2\leq...\leq \textrm{Re}E_N$, the $i$th level crosses over or under the $(i+1)$th level is marked as $\tau_i$ or $\tau_i^{-1}$.
-Any braid-group element is represented as a sequence of over/under crossings (e.g., $\tau_i\tau_{i+1}^{-1}$ in Fig. \ref{fig1}(b)). $\tau_i$'s satisfy the braid relations:
+After sorting the real parts of eigenenergies as $\textrm{Re}E_1\leq \textrm{Re}E_2\leq...\leq \textrm{Re}E_N$, the $i$th level crosses over or under the $(i+1)$th level is marked as $\tau_i$ or $\tau_i^{-1}$.
+Any braid-group element is represented as a sequence of over and under crossings [e.g., $\tau_i\tau_{i+1}^{-1}$ in Fig. \ref{fig1}(b)]. $\tau_i$'s satisfy the braid relations

-The homotopy theory \cite{Mermin,Teo} immediately implies that smoothly morphing path without touching any EPs/ELs, e.g., $\Gamma\rightarrow\Gamma'$ as in Fig. \ref{fig1}(a), yields the same braid invariant.
+The homotopy theory \cite{Mermin,Teo} immediately implies that a smoothly morphing path without touching any EPs or ELs, e.g., $\Gamma\rightarrow\Gamma'$ as in Fig. \ref{fig1}(a), yields the same braid invariant.
 It can be regarded as the NACR for static non-Hermitian Hamiltonians.
-The flow conservation \cite{elchain}, non-Hermitian doubling theorem \cite{Yang} and no-go theorem \cite{Hu2} are the special cases of this static NACR \cite{SM}.
-We proceed to consider a time-varying Hamiltonian $H(\bm{\lambda}(t))$ with parameter $\bm{\lambda}$.
-We investigate the stroboscopic evolution \cite{ep2encircling,ep2encircling2,ep2encircling3,stroencircle1,stroencircle2,pg1} of EPs/ELs and focus on a fixed path $\Gamma$ in the parameter space, as sketched in Fig. \ref{fig1}(a).
+The flow conservation \cite{elchain}, non-Hermitian doubling theorem \cite{Yang}, and no-go theorem \cite{Hu2} are the special cases of this static NACR \cite{SM}.
+We proceed to consider a time-varying Hamiltonian $H[\bm{\lambda}(t)]$ with parameter $\bm{\lambda}$.
+We investigate the stroboscopic evolution \cite{ep2encircling,ep2encircling2,ep2encircling3,stroencircle1,stroencircle2,pg1} of EPs or ELs wherein the nonadiabatic transitions typically encountered in dynamic evolutions can be avoided, and focus on a fixed path $\Gamma$ in the parameter space, as sketched in Fig. \ref{fig1}(a).
 It can be shown that as long as no EPs or ELs pass through the path $\Gamma$ during the whole evolution, the braid invariants at the initial time $b_{\Gamma}(t_i)$ and final time $b_{\Gamma}(t_f)$ are conjugate,